curbengh/curbengh.github.io/source/_posts/unix-tools-line-endings.md

 - Linux
 ---

+Before you use any Unix tools to process some file, make sure the file only use Unix line endings.

+<!-- more -->

 Before you use any Unix tools to process some file, make sure the file only use Unix [line endings](https://en.wikipedia.org/wiki/Newline#Representation).

-<!-- more -->

 Note that many text files you downloaded most probably use Windows line endings.